cyverseuk/cyverseuk-util/slurmintro.md

     ```
   - These three options in the file are the ONLY thing that you need to get slurm up and running.
   - See [slurm.conf](#slurmconf) below for more options
-4. Copy slurm.conf to the other nodes in your network.
+4. Copy slurm.conf to the other nodes in your network
 5. Start slurm daemons:
   1. On master: `slurmctld -f /path/to/slurm.conf -Dcvvvv`
   2. On all nodes (including master if you want it to do work): `slurmd -f /path/to/slurm.conf -Dcvvvv`